 Step 1: Choose the Right Aerator

-As mentioned before, there are two main types: spike and core (or plug) aerators.
-The core aerator is generally preferred, especially for heavily compacted soils, as it removes plugs from the soil.
-Choose an aerator depending on the soil type, and work at hand.
+As mentioned, there are two main types: spike and core (or plug) aerators.
+The core aerator is generally preferred, especially for heavily compacted soils, as it removes plugs.
+Choose an aerator depending on the soil type and work at hand.

 Step 2: Prepare the Lawn

-About one to two days before aerating, give your lawn a thorough watering.
+About one to two days before aerating, thoroughly water your lawn.
 This softens the soil, making it easier for the aerator to penetrate the ground.
-We also advise cutting your grass to its recommended height before aerating to make the process of aerating easier.
+We also advise cutting your grass to its recommended height before aerating to make the aerating process easier.

 Likewise, before you begin aerating, use flags or other markers to indicate the positions of sprinkler heads, cable lines, or other buried utilities to avoid damaging them.